Looking for mom quotes that inspire you?

 “You Will Never Look Back On Life & Think “I Spent Too Much Time With My Kids.”

 This one gives me the chills sometimes when I think about how fast time goes by.
-I try to remind myself in moments when I feel that I should be more productive or think about how it would be if I had the freedom of a working mom outside the house.
+I try to remind myself in moments when I feel that I should be more productive.
+Or when I think about how it was when I had more freedom.

 I often wonder what is going on in that busy mind of hers.
 She has a mind like her Mama, going a hundred miles per hour all the time.
 I can tell already.